To protect and profit Australia’s food and wine industry.

 The proposed Fight Food Waste and Fraud CRC directly supports the Federal Government's science and research priorities in food, advanced manufacturing and health, and aligns with the Food and Agribusiness Sector Competitiveness Plan prepared by Food Innovation Australia Ltd (FIAL).
 Specifically, the proposed CRC aligns with the plan's four knowledge priorities:

 - Food security and sustainability

 - The future customer

-The Food Waste and Fraud Prevention CRC will take a triple-bottom line approach to preventing and transforming food waste and developing the circular food economy, and a commercialisation focus to developing the next generation provenance confirmation tests, intelligent packaging and consumer diagnostics that are aimed at protecting 'Brand Australia'.
+The Fight Food Waste and Fraud CRC will take a triple-bottom line approach to preventing and transforming food waste and developing the circular food economy, and a commercialisation focus to developing the next generation provenance confirmation diagnostics and intelligent packaging that are aimed at protecting 'Brand Australia'.

 The Fight Food Waste and Fraud CRC submitted its full business case to the Australian Department of Industry, Innovation and Science CRC Programme on 13 December 2017.